-- 1. Dance-makers attend departmental auditions, select cast members, (or provide rationale for a self-choreographed solo), establish rehearsal schedules, and engage in creative inquiry toward devising and completing an original work.
+1. Dance-makers attend departmental auditions, select cast members, (or provide rationale for a self-choreographed solo), establish rehearsal schedules, and engage in creative inquiry toward devising and completing an original work.
 Performers audition and secure roles, may learn existing choreography, or collaborate and co-create with their directors and present the outcome of their work in a performance.
 Performance emphasis students in their first semester on probationary status must secure roles in work directed by faculty.
 All casting and scheduling will be shared with the faculty instructor for the course DANC 6990.
-See Rehearsal and Casting guidelines for further details. - 2.
-All candidates will participate in weekly class meetings and showings throughout the semester to organize their projects, and to give and receive feedback during the creative process; the calendar of showings will occur during the scheduled class meetings and will be organized by the faculty instructor for the course DANC 6990.
+See Rehearsal and Casting guidelines for further details.

+- 2. All candidates will participate in weekly class meetings and showings throughout the semester to organize their projects, and to give and receive feedback during the creative process; the calendar of showings will occur during the scheduled class meetings and will be organized by the faculty instructor for the course DANC 6990.
 Alternative showing opportunities may be organized in the case of dancer conflicts, joining the performance emphasis candidates at their evening rehearsals, or addressing special requirements for the project.
 Choreography emphasis students in their first year on probationary status are required to show their independent projects in the departmental "Construction Site" (see course syllabus for dates). - 3.
 All candidates will seek feedback from additional faculty members according to requirements outlined in the course syllabus for DANC 6990.
 A centralized log of feedback will be kept and may be accessed by the candidate, the instructor, and any invited observers and mentors.
 See syllabus for details. - 4.
-All candidates will present their final research outcomes either in a departmental production (ie; Dance Gala, Graduate/Undergraduate Concert, Faculty/Graduate Concert, Grad Event), or will show their work in the End of Semester Event that takes place on the last day of the semester (see departmental calendar).
+All candidates will present their final research outcomes in one of the following departmental productions: Dance Gala, Graduate/Undergraduate Concert, Grad Event, Graduate Concert, or Faculty Concert.
 All faculty must observe the final project outcomes.
-Therefore, if the final project outcome does not appear in a formal concert or cannot be shown at the End of Semester Event, candidates must gain approval for an alternative showing that may be accessed by all faculty (ie; digital platforms or outdoor sites).
+Candidates must gain approval for an alternative showing that may be accessed by all faculty, such as a digital platform or outdoor site, if the work cannot be shown in one of the above productions.